qomarullah/godb/README.md

 ## Synopsis

-GoDB provides convinent API to query from any DB and with custom SQL , built using golang (beego)
+GoDB provides convenient API to query from any DB and with custom SQL and parameter, built with golang (beego)

 ## Code Example
   ```